Semillero-Inteligencia-Artificial-EAFIT/Glovoz/readme.md

 ### How we down complexity and amount of translation models

-if we want do a translator with 100 of langues using methot 1 will need train models 9900 , but we can use methot 2 and the amount will decrease a lot , we only need 200 train models.
+if we want do a translator with 100 of languages using methotd 1 will need train models 9900 , but we can use methotd 2 and the amount will decrease a lot , we only need 200 train models.

-### Methot 1
+### Methotd 1

-We think to make a model for each langue translation, like
+We think to make a model for each language translation, like

     English to Portuges
     English to Spanish